nicolasvargaszz/nicolasvargaszz/README.md

 ## About Me

-🎓 **Currently**: I am pursuing a degree in Computer Science @UPTP 🇹🇼🇵🇾 Engineering and exploring advanced topics in Data Science and Machine Learning.
+🎓 **Currently**: I am pursuing a degree in Computer Science @UPTP 🇹🇼🇵🇾 engineering and exploring advanced topics in Data Science and Machine Learning.

 💡 **Learning Goals for 2025**: Deepen my knowledge in Machine Learning models and algorithms, and their applications.